Culture

 Sherwood News

-While abnormally high grades could simply be interpreted as a series of extremely high-performing cohorts, the acceleration in the share of A-grades given, despite a minimal change in hours spent studying — students in 2025 said they worked 6.30 hours outside of class for each of their courses vs. 5.55 hours in 2015, per the report — underscores the idea that Harvard’s evaluation system is “failing to perform the key functions of grading.”
+While abnormally high grades could simply be interpreted as a reflection of serially high-performing cohorts, the acceleration in the share of A-grades given, despite a minimal change in hours spent studying — students in 2025 said they worked 6.30 hours outside of class for each of their courses vs. 5.55 hours in 2015, per the report — underscores the idea that Harvard’s evaluation system is “failing to perform the key functions of grading.”

 Letter perfect